attilaolah/attilaolah.github.io/_posts/2011-01-22-merging-mkv-files.md

 {% endhighlight %}

 ## Update 2
 I've just got [an answer][1] on SuperUser.
-In short, here's how no do it with [GStreamer][6]:
+In short, here's how to do it with [GStreamer][6]:

 [6]: https://gstreamer.freedesktop.org/